LegacyGamerHD/KianaMC/README.md

 **Notes**
 * You must use `--setup` at least once to deploy necessary dependencies otherwise some imports cannot be organized.
 * For non-modified projects, it is recommended to add the `--fast` option to skip any tests.
-* If your machine has insufficient memory, you may want to add the `--remote` option to avoid decompiling locally.

 Demo Servers
 ---